The Plaster of Thought-Walls (Translated)

 My Life Story (by Nagendranath Basu)

-Letters from Seventy-One
+Letters from Seventy-one

-Onu Tareq, Ahmad Mostofa Kamal, Murtala Ramat, Tanbira Hossain, Chorom Udash and some others aren’t in Chittagong.
-Despite telling Lighthouse’s Dipankar-da and Prothoma’s Raju-da hundreds of thousands of times, I couldn’t even bring you all to the planchette.
+Udash and a few others aren’t in Chittagong.
+Even after pleading a hundred million times with Dipankar-da from Batighore and Raju-da from Prothoma, I couldn’t bring you all even to a planchette session.
 Just because we live in Chittagong, don’t we have the right to go bankrupt?
-If you’d even glanced at Hillol-da’s face, you could have at least arranged to send one copy.
-We would have made do with a photocopied or pirated edition.
-I leave this question to your conscience… (By “leave,” I mean I’m going to the Dhaka Book Fair on the 28th.
+Even looking at Hillol-da’s face, you could have at least arranged to send one copy.
+We would have made photocopies, even if it meant being called mango-public.
+I leave this question to your conscience……… (I mean “leaving” in the sense that I’m going to the Dhaka Book Fair on the 28th.
 Don’t get too excited—I’m not going to buy your books, I’m going for work; maybe I’ll buy your books by chance.
-You people don’t care about Chittagong residents.
-You’re all so mean!!
-May you all catch cold right away.
+You people don’t give a damn about us Chattogram folks.
+You’re all so awful!!
+May cold cash fall upon you.
 Amen.)

 Friends, if any of you have books coming out at this year’s book fair, please let me know.
 I want to buy them.